 - The surfaces have peeling, cracking or flaking paint

-- A child can easily reach the lead paint (i.e. you can’t claim paint removal from a ceiling)
+- A child can easily reach the lead paint.
+Note, you can’t claim paint removal from a ceiling.

-Expenses for repainting the scraped area (labor and paint) do not qualify as a medical expense; covering the leaded area with wallboard or paneling instead of removing the paint qualifies as a capital expense.
+Expenses for repainting the scraped area (labor and paint) do not qualify as a medical expense.
+However, covering the leaded area with wallboard or paneling instead of removing the paint qualifies as a capital expense.

 Transportation costs to and from medical care qualify as eligible expenses.
 These include bus, taxi, train and air fares, ambulance service and any costs incurred by a parent who must take their child to medical care.
 Adults unable to travel alone can also claim transportation costs for a nurse or other person who can give injections, medications, or other treatments while on the way to receive medical care.
-You can also claim transportation costs for regular visits to a mentally ill dependent; the visits must be a recommended part of the treatment for FSA reimbursement.
+You can also claim transportation costs for regular visits for a mentally ill dependent.
+The visits must be a recommended part of the treatment for FSA reimbursement.

 High-Tech Healthcare Gadgets

 Many high-tech healthcare gadgets are eligible for FSA reimbursement.
-This includes thermometers, blood pressure readers, acne treatments, and pain relief devices, among other gear.
+This includes thermometers, blood pressure readers, acne treatments, and pain relief devices, to name a few.

-Believe it or not, sunscreen (which is FSA-eligible) is not just a summertime accessory.
+Believe it or not, sunscreen is FSA-eligible.
+And, is not just a summertime accessory.
 Ultraviolet (UV) rays do not take a break during the cooler months.
 If you spend a lot of time in the outdoors, dermatologists recommend wearing sunscreen to protect your skin.

 Flu Shots and Vaccinations

-The CDC says flu season peaks between December and March.
-It takes about two weeks for a person’s immune system to respond to the vaccine; therefore, early to mid autumn (October/November) is prime time to protect yourself against the flu virus.
+The CDC says flu season peaks between December and February.
+It takes about two weeks for a person’s immune system to respond to the vaccine.
+So, getting your shot in October or November before it gets really busy is a good idea.
 Learn more about the benefits of getting a flu shot – and paying for it with pre-tax dollars.